 Because she has a new book, Art Workshop for Children: How to Foster Original Thinking with More than 25 Process Art Experiences.
 This book presents her art activities and philosophies together in an accessible and encouraging way.

 Bar’s new book is a beautiful introduction to process art, with conversations about art spaces, materials, displaying art, and parenting throughout.

 Above all, though, the book is full of lovely art activities that would work as well with one child as with a classroom full of children.
 Each activity includes the materials needed, set up tips (great to have!), instructions, and ways to extend or vary the activity.

 We made the cardboard collage faces project from her book and got SO into it, it’s taken over our studio!

-We’ve kept the materials out in the studio for over a week, working on our big cardboard faces (and other creations) every day through three separate playdates and with kids ranging in age from 7 through 39.
+We’ve kept the materials out in the studio for over a week.
+We worked on our big cardboard faces (and other creations) every day through three separate playdates and with kids ranging in age from 7 through 39.
 (Did I just call myself a kid?
 I still feel like one sometimes!)

 We glued necks on our heads.
 Added cardboard shapes for eyes and noses, ears and mouths, and even necklaces.

-We used black Sharpies to add details such as eyelashes, teeth, etc. to our faces.
+After we glued all parts of the head, we used black Sharpies to add details to the cardboard portraits such as eyelashes, teeth, etc. to our faces.

 Then got out the paints to add color.